jhui/jhui.github.io/_posts/2017-01-17-Machine-learning-stochastic.markdown

  p(f_{*} \vert f)
 $$

-For the training dataset, let input $$x$$ has the gaussian distribution:
+For the training dataset, let output labels $$f$$ has the gaussian distribution:

 $$
 \begin{split}